SquareGPS/navixy-api/docs/backend-api/resources/tracking/delivery.md

 #### errors

-* 201 – Not found in the database (when there is no task or checkpoint with specified conditions).
+* 201 – Not found in the database - when there is no task or checkpoint with specified conditions.

 ### list